Are you ready to start crafting for Christmas?

 Free Christmas SVG files

 As I promised, here are all the files I used to do the projects I showed you throughout this article.
-Simply click on the “Download” buttons on each image.
+Click on the “Download” buttons on each image.

-You can only save them from a desktop computer; smartphones are not that smart when it comes to SVG files.
+You can only save them from a desktop computer; smartphones are not that smart for SVG files.

 If you make any of these projects, make sure to tag me on Instagram!
 I’d love to see your creations.